-Once the threat of the hazard has passed, the EOC needs to determine how, and when, to let the public back into the area.

-Under normal circumstances, the EOC will follow the procedure for lifting alerts and orders, and residents will be allowed back into their homes.
-However, when there has been significant damage, the CRD will want to control the re-entry process to keep people safe from hazards.
+Once the threat of the hazard has passed, the EOC needs to determine how and when to let the public back into the area.
+Under normal circumstances, the EOC will follow the procedure for lifting alerts and orders, and residents will be allowed to return to their homes.
+However, when there has been significant damage, the CRD will want to control the re-entry process to keep people safe.

 The re-entry pamphlet developed by the CRD is a best practice that should be continued.
-The EOC will have to determine how best to provide this to residents (perhaps at a public meeting or at a security checkpoint).
+The EOC will have to determine how best to provide this to residents (such as at a public meeting or at a security checkpoint).

-The CRD needs to develop a formal rapid damage assessment (RDA) procedure, ideally aligned to the revised Post Disaster Building Assessment (PDBA) guidance of BC Housing, which is recognized as an international best practice.
+The CRD needs to develop a formal Rapid Damage Assessment (RDA) procedure, ideally aligned to the revised Post Disaster Building Assessment (PDBA) guidance of BC Housing, which is recognized as an international best practice.
 Some of the CRD damage assessment documentation was completed during the EOC activation in July / August of 2021, and that work may be continued and expanded.
-Almost every EOC activation will require this process (at the very least, an assessment of damage) so documenting these processes increases EOC efficiency.
+Almost every EOC activation will require this process (or at the very least an assessment of damage), so documenting these processes increases EOC efficiency.